McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/attachments.en.md

 {{% /tab %}}
 {{< /tabs >}}

 The shortcode lists files found in a specific folder.

-Currently, it supports two implementations for pages
+The name of the folder depends on your page type (either branch bundle, leaf bundle or page).

-1. If your page is a Markdown file, attachments must be placed in a folder named like your page and ending with `.files`.
+1. For simple pages, attachments must be placed in a folder named like your page and ending with `.files`.

     > * content
     >   * _index.md